Skip to main content

 • LO1.
 Demonstrate advanced proficiency in experimental design and analysis of variance, including the application of the general linear model, through comprehensive data analyses and report writing.

 • LO2.
-Apply generalized linear models and generalized additive models to natural science datasets, critically assessing and interpreting the results within the context of their field-specific data.
+Apply generalised linear models and generalised additive models to natural science datasets, critically assessing and interpreting the results within the context of their field-specific data.

 • LO3.
-Perform repeated measures analysis and utilize generalized linear mixed models, showcasing their ability to handle complex and dynamic datasets typical in natural sciences research
+Perform repeated measures analysis and utilise generalised linear mixed models, showcasing their ability to handle complex and dynamic datasets typical in natural sciences research

 • LO4.
 Integrate basic machine learning techniques into their data analysis repertoire, demonstrating an understanding of their application and relevance in the natural sciences

 • LO5.
-Develop and refine their research skills, preparing them for their professional career, honours-level projects and/or postgraduate research, by critically evaluating data analysis methods and results, and effectively communicating their findings in detailed reports.
+Develop and refine their research skills and coding skills, preparing them for their professional career, honours-level projects and/or postgraduate research, by critically evaluating data analysis methods and results, and effectively communicating their findings in detailed reports.

 Unit availability